Armonccc/Reverse-Engineering-Analysis-and-Lab/README.md

 # How It Works

 The reverse-ex file is an executable file that contains an encrypted password inside the code.
-The objective is to reverse-engineer the file and figure out how the password is stored or computed.
+The objective is to reverse-engineer the file and discover the secret password.

-A blend of static and dynamic methods will be employed to discover the password.
+A blend of static and dynamic methods is employed to discover the password.

 # Features

 * Provided with a secure, standalone executable for analysis
-* Implements a blend of static and dynamic reverse-engineering methods
+* Implementation of static and dynamic reverse-engineering methods
 * Emphasis on step-by-step problem-solving and documentation
 * Increases understanding of how compiled code handles data
 * Offers a written report with pictures and results

 # Tools Used

 * IDA Free
 * GDB
 * VirtualBox